penguintutor/tankgame/README.md

 The Pico version of the program has been rewritten to use the new picodisplay library, included in the Pimoroni Micropython image for the Raspberry Pi Pico.

+## Update August 2023

+Updated for the Pico 2 (RP2350) to use the machine pin for the buttons instead of the pimoroni library

 ## More Details

 For more details about the game see: